Arthur Tracy Lee

 Arthur Tracy Lee (June 26, 1814 – December 29, 1879) served as an officer in the regular army before and during the American Civil War.
-He was also an author, painter, musician, and an architect.
+He was also an author, painter, musician, and architect.

 Early life and career

 Lee was born in Northumberland, Pennsylvania, to James Lee and Catharine Shriner.
 As a youth, he studied art in Philadelphia, supposedly under Thomas Sully.
 On October 3, 1838, he was commissioned as a second lieutenant in the 5th United States Infantry Regiment, mostly through the influence of Simon Cameron.
 Less than a month later, on November 1, he was transferred to the 8th United States Infantry Regiment.
 He assisted in the 1840 removal of Winnebago Indians from Wisconsin and later participated in the Seminole War.
 While in Florida, he met Margaret Wenthworth Spafford, whom he married on July 27, 1844, at St. Augustine.
 They had five children, only one of whom survived childhood.